 In the short period of time between now and the twentieth anniversary of 911, I would like to invite you to join me in remembering that good triumphs in the face of evil.
 I would invite you to remember the people who founds.
 Themselves facing events of this magnitude and responded with the courage and bravery that proves the ultimate triumphs of good over evil.

 As we move forward, I encourage you not to lose heart that evil is present in our world.
 Let us make our focus the constant overcoming of evil that we see in so many areas of our lives.

-As we move forward, it is helpful to realize that everyone experiences these conflicting natures.
-Let us work to learn to respond to these conflicts, either as we experience them in ourselves or others.If you would like to receive new As We Move Forward posts, please subscribe to the As We Move Forward mailing list by clicking here.
+As we move forward, let’s resolve to live every day with the integrity that will give us the courage to stand and to act if confronted with evil in our lives.If you would like to receive new As We Move Forward posts, please subscribe to the As We Move Forward mailing list by clicking here.
 I release entries on a bi-weekly basis.